Travel that creates real impact

 • Guided activities and entrance fees

-• Dedicated trip leader (Kaylie) throughout
+• Dedicated tour leader (Kaylie) throughout

 What's not included